xzhangcn/bop/README.md

 ## A bit about myself
+Below is a short summary of my career path.
+That's what it takes me to the place where I am now, and it will take me to the place where I want to be.

-I earned master degree from UC Santa Cruz, then started the career as the software engineer at Cisco, and later promoted to team lead.
+- I earned master degree from UC Santa Cruz, then started the career as the software engineer at Cisco, and later promoted to team lead.
 But then, I was distracted with the interests on the business side.

-At that point, I am not satisfied as being an engineer or engineering lead, and wanted to know the business logic behind the engineering decisions.
+- At that point, I am not satisfied as being an engineer or engineering lead, and wanted to know the business logic behind the engineering decisions.
 So went back to B-school and studied the topics such as finance, marketing, economics...
 After B school, I got into the investment bank doing the financial models.

-A couple years ago, I involved in different Business Intelligence projects which required significant Linux/PHP/MySQL knowledge.
-In such a short timeframe, I refreshed and grasped the knowledge and skills required, and built a complex automation system like the Automatic Report Scheduler that delivered over 2000 reports daily, and the BI Web Portal optimization and enhancements.
-This is the turning point for me back to the engineering track.
+- A couple years ago, I involved in different Business Intelligence projects which required significant Linux/PHP/MySQL knowledge.
+In such a short timeframe, I refreshed and grasped the knowledge and skills required, and built a complex automation system like the Automatic Report Scheduler that delivered over 2000 reports daily, and the BI Web Portal optimization and enhancements. **This is the turning point for me back to the engineering track.**

-Then and now, doing data analytics using SQL, Python and machine learning techniques at e-commerce company.
+- Then and now, doing data analytics using SQL, Python and machine learning techniques at e-commerce company.
 Actually, the latest experience prompted me to refresh myself with the knowledge of data structure, algorithms and more computer related topics.

 And gradually, I found that I am still an engineer after all these years, and engineering DNA is deep in my body.
 I still love programming, and enjoy the intellectual challenges brought by the design of simple and elegant algorithms.

 I certainly know the difficulty of being accepted as a programmer for a middle-aged 'young' man in the workplace culture where I am.
 But who cares about those cliches?!
 Dr. King once said, 'The time is always right to do what is right'.
 This is my life, and I only have one.
 As Steve Jobs addressed, 'Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
-And the only way to do great work is to love what you do......
-And most important, have the courage to follow your heart and intuition. ......Stay hungry, stay foolish'.
+And the only way to do great work is to love what you do...... **And most important, have the courage to follow your heart and intuition.** ......Stay hungry, stay foolish'.

 Hopefully this motivates you as well.